-If you already have numpy installed, ignore the first line.
-This is only included as it will make installing some dependencies smoother. nctoolkit partly relies on cartopy for plotting.
+The "complete" version of nctoolkit partly relies on cartopy for plotting.
 This has some additional dependencies, so you may need to follow their guide here to ensure cartopy is installed fully.
 If you install nctoolkit using conda, you will not need to worry about that.
+Note: cartopy will automatically be installed in the conda version of nctoolkit.
+It is excluded as a core dependency on pypi because it can be difficult to install.

-If you install netoolkit from pypi, you will need to install the system dependencies listed below.
+Once you have installed nctoolkit using pip, you will need to install the system dependencies listed below.